MrLixm/MrLixm.github.io/content/blog/0008/substance-painter-color-management.rst

 .. block-primary:: Maya

     | Now we are in Maya.
 We need to apply the textures on the asset and the
-     end-goal is to create a render of it.
+     end goal is to create a render out of it.
      The Workspace is now ``ACEScg`` .
      This mean we need to convert our texture which are in sRGB to this colorspace.
 The Display is the same, only the source colorspace change, which is now ACEScg.
-    | Let's skip quickly to the last departement.
+    | Let's skip quickly to the last department.

 .. block-warning:: Nuke

     Nuke keep the same Workspace as Maya, as our Input render is already in ACEScg we don't need conversion.
-As this is the end of the pipeline we have few more possibilites here for the Output.
-Here we want to also be able to see the composited render on a sRGB Display.
-As such this mean the Output need to be encoded for an sRGB Display, we cannot use the Output encoded for a DCI-P3 Display.
+As this is the end of the pipeline we have a few more possibilities here for the Output.
+Here we want to also be able to see the composited render on an sRGB Display.
+As such this mean the Output needs to be encoded for an sRGB Display, we cannot use the Output encoded for a DCI-P3 Display.

 ----